Updated: 02/2026

 1407.06 Business Plan Assessment

-Review business plans to be sure all of the required elements are included (see
+- The counselor will review the Business Plan to be sure all of the required elements are included (see

 If the consumer decides not to pursue self-employment, other vocational options will be considered and the IPE amended, as appropriate.